axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/iframe/index.rst

 Developer tips
 ==============

-In case your project has a navigation button that does not complete a task, e.g Cancel, to

--  One of the default pages (application home, task list, process list, etc.): in your HTML dialog, redirect to the page you want to display.
+In case your project has a navigation button that does not complete a task, e.g.,Cancel, redirect in your HTML dialog to the page you want to display (i.e., default pages like application home, task list, process list, etc.)

 Customization
 =============